syracuseio/syracuseio/README.md

 2. [Install gatsby CLI](https://www.gatsbyjs.org/tutorial/part-zero/#install-gatsby-cli)
 3. Run `gatsby develop`

-Hugo will build the site and run a webserver so you can view it.
+Gatsby will build the site and run a webserver so you can view it.
 Visit http://localhost:8000 to view the site.

 ### Adding and removing meetup groups